How to Clean a Futon Mattress?

 Sprinkle plenty of baking soda and allow it to soak in the vinegar.
 Let it stay for a day if possible.

 Brush off the baking soda and vacuum the area.

 Odors on a Futon Mattress

-A futon mattress will inevitably get unwanted odors: what with children, adults, and pets lying on it all day and night.
-To have it remain fresh-smelling, you need to deodorize it now and then.
-Removing odors from futon mattresses is simple and is often DIY( do it yourself).
+A futon mattress will inevitably get unwanted odors: with children, adults, and pets lying on it all day and night.
+To have it remain fresh, you need to deodorize it now and then.
+Removing odors from futon mattresses is simple and is often DIY.
 Here are the steps how: